 Let's start at the beginning

-Once you have bought your ticket at the main entrance, and you enter the lobby, you'll come across an exciting selection of cars — some icons: the original mini, the most beautiful E-Type Jaguar, the workhorse - the classic Land Rover and of course a Rolls-Royce.
+Once you have bought your ticket at the main entrance and entered the lobby, you'll come across an exciting selection of cars, some icons: the original Mini, the most beautiful E-Type Jaguar, the workhorse, the classic Land Rover and, of course, a Rolls-Royce.

 A front view of a bright red 1960's E-Type Jaguar in the entrance lobby of the British Motor Museum